-Cruising offers one of the easiest ways to cover a lot of ground (or water!) on a single trip and it is a great introduction to a country’s culture, opening the door for you to return to that country for a different experience.
+Cruising offers one of the easiest ways to cover a lot of ground (or water) on a single trip:

-In Texas, Galveston and Houston are home ports to Caribbean cruises.
-Houston has a major airport, as well as a smaller option that services Southwest Airlines.
+- In Texas, Galveston is a home port to Caribbean cruises.
+Houston has a major airport, as well as a smaller option (Hobby) that services Southwest Airlines.

-Whatever your preference is, let’s explore cruise options for your next getaway!
+Whatever your preference, let’s explore cruising options for your next getaway!